CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 Mike ... did a visualization about sidewalk snow clearing complaints from 2008-2018 using Open Data from [City of Kitchener, Ontario, Canada](https://www.kitchener.ca)

 This is a nice small and easy visualization from Open Data.
+The colors really stick out and make the visualization compelling to look at.
 And it also is a great starting point for discussions.
 As Mike pointed out

 > This dataset must not be complete - only 807 complaints over a decade is at least an order of magnitude too small, considering a staff report said winter of 2015/ 2016 alone, which was 'unseasonably mild' had 902 complaints.